-Qualifying entries for deer taken during the previous hunting seasons are displayed and recognized at the annual Garden State Deer Classic.
-Join Fish and Wildlife in celebrating New Jersey's outstanding white-tailed deer at the Deer Classic in January at the Garden State Outdoor Sportsmen's Show.
-See the ad on page 76 for details.
+Qualifying entries for deer harvested during the 2014-15 hunting seasons are recognized at the 2016 Garden State Deer Classic.
+Join Fish and Wildlife in celebrating New Jersey's outstanding white-tailed deer where this event takes place in January at the Garden State Outdoor Sportsmen's Show, Edison.
+See the ad on page 72 for more information.

-The table above lists the top-scoring deer and the hunters who participated in the 2014 Garden State Deer Classic which showcased outstanding deer taken during the 2012-13 deer hunting seasons, not the most recent 2013-14 hunting seasons.
-These deer will be honored at the January 2015 Deer Classic.
+The table at right lists the top-scoring deer and the hunters who participated in the 2015 Garden State Deer Classic which showcased outstanding deer taken during the 2013-14 deer hunting seasons, not the most recent 2014-15 hunting seasons.
+These deer will be honored at the January 2016 Deer Classic and printed in next year's Digest.

-- \ See entry form.
-A certified scale might be available at the following
+- See entry form.
+A certified scale might be available at the following businesses:

 - " Warehouse with shipping department

 - " Concrete, sand and gravel company

 - " Junk yard or scrap metal recycler

 - " Marina with party and charter boat fishing